What you resist not only persists, but will grow in size. – Carl Jung

 Of course, you will need to learn the DTI technique and make it habitual.
 But once it becomes a routine, you will be able to do the RR technique anywhere.
 You can RR while you are waiting in a queue, when you are lying in bed, or while sitting, whenever you have some free time.
 You will only have to adjust slightly the procedure to the particular circumstances.
 If done regularly, it will deeply transform your life.

-There are several very efficient and innovative methods for successful dealing with fears, i.e. reintegrating them back into our personality.
+There are several very efficient and innovative methods for dealing successfully with fears, i.e. reintegrating them back into our personality.
 But first, let me elaborate a little bit on the nature of fears.

 What are fears?